Christmas in Thailand 2025: Guide for Teachers — KET

 Step 4: Dive Into Festive Events & Flavors

-Christmas in Thailand 2025 isn’t complete without its feasts and festivities—here’s how to celebrate christmas:
+Christmas in Thailand 2025 isn’t complete without its feasts and festivities

 Holiday Bites

-• Chiang Mai: Jing Jai Holiday Market offers festive snacks—Thailand offers delicious food here.
+• Chiang Mai: Jing Jai Holiday Market offers a variety of festive snacks.
+Thailand offers delicious food.

 Can’t-Miss Happenings

-• Bangkok: Manohra Cruise’s two-day river feast (December 24-25)—a Christmas dinner with Thailand’s charm.
+• Bangkok: Manohra Cruise’s two-day river feast (December 24-25) is a Christmas dinner with Thailand’s charm.

 KET Teachers celebrating Christmas Event at school